TARGETED PUBLIC DISTRIBUTION SYSTEM

 5. IDENTIFICATION OF BPL FAMILIES UNDER TPDS

-1. To work out the population below the poverty line under the TPDS, there was a general consensus at the Food Minister’s conference held in August 1996, for adopting the methodology used by the expert group set up by the Planning Commission under the Chairmanship of Late Prof. Lakadawala.
+5.1 To work out the population below the poverty line under the TPDS, there was a general consensus at the Food Minister’s conference held in August 1996, for adopting the methodology used by the expert group set up by the Planning Commission under the Chairmanship of Late Prof. Lakadawala.
 The BPL households were determined on the basis of population projections of the Registrar General of India for 1995 and the State wise poverty estimates of the Planning Commission for 1993-94.
 The total number of BPL households so determined was 596.23 lakh.
 Guidelines for implementing the TPDS were issued in which the State Governments had been advised to identify the BPL families by involving the Gram Panchayats and Nagar Palikas.
-While doing do the thrust should be to include the really poor and vulnerable sections of the society such as landless agricultural labourers, marginal farmers, rural artisans/craftsmen such as potters, tappers, weavers, black-smiths, carpenters, etc. in the rural areas and slum dwellers and persons earning their livelihood on daily basis in the informal sector like potters, rickshaw-pullers, cart- pullers, fruit and flower sellers on the pavement etc. in urban areas.
-The Gram Panchayats and Gram-Sabhas should also be involved in the identification of eligible families.
+While doing do the thrust would be to include the really poor and vulnerable sections of the society such as landless agricultural labourers, marginal farmers, rural artisans/craftsmen such as potters, tappers, weavers, black-smiths, carpenters, etc. in the rural areas and slum dwellers and persons earning their livelihood on daily basis in the informal sector like potters, rickshaw-pullers, cart- pullers, fruit and flower sellers on the pavement etc. in urban areas.
+The Gram Panchayats and Gram-Sabhas would also be involved in the identification of eligible families.

 6. ANTYODAYA ANNA YOJANA (AAY)